 Make our tuna pasta your way

-- Add a pinch of chilli flakes for a spicy kick or sprinkle over some freshly chopped chillies or even a few chopped jalapeños from a jar.
+- Add a pinch of chilli flakes and make spicy tuna pasta, or sprinkle over some freshly chopped chillies for a chilli tuna pasta dish, or even a few chopped jalapeños from a jar.

 - Serve over baby new potatoes as a patatas bravas style sauce – this is a great way to make the meal gluten free.